locnho/AqualinkD/README.md

 The pda_bypass_info is required to fix the error at startup.

-The pda_force_*heater_btn is used to indicate which button is used for pool, spa, and solar heater.
-This allows you to move them to any button (except button 1).
-The value is the button number.
-A value of 0 and 1 are ignored.

 For light control with Dimmer, you also need update Homebridge-aqualinkd (https://github.com/locnho/homebridge-aqualinkd/tree/pda-ps6-light-selection-fix)

 You will need to change this above configuration setting based on your equipment configuration.